demingongo/linuxstuff/arch_install_base.md

 vgs
 # remove logical volumes from a volume group
 lvremove volume_group_name
-# deactivate the group, it should display that there are 0 logical volumes
+# deactivate the group, it should display that there are 0 logical volumes active in the group
 vgchange -a n volume_group_name
 # remove volume group
 vgremove volume_group_name
 ```

+If "lvremove", "vgchange" and/or "vgremove" commands fail, reboot you computer and try downloading and executing the script again.